Replace your vehicle's certificate of title

 What you need for Replace your vehicle's certificate of title

-To request a replacement certificate of title, you will need your:
+To request a replacement or duplicate of your Massachusetts certificate of title, you will need your:

 - Vehicle Identification Number (VIN)

 - Certificate of title number

 This information can be found on your registration.

 - Massachusetts driver's license number (for individuals)

 - Federal Identification (FID) number if the vehicle owner is a business